Ringwood North

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Ringwood North has 61 active public transport stops, all of which are bus stops.
-These stops are served by five different routes that together facilitate 964 weekly passenger trips.
-The area's transport accessibility is considered good, with residents located an average of 201 meters from the nearest stop.
+These stops are serviced by five different routes that collectively provide 964 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically located 201 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward using their cars, which remain the dominant mode of transportation at 90%.
+Five percent of residents use the train for commuting.
+The average vehicle ownership per dwelling in Ringwood North is 1.8, higher than the regional average.

 Frequently Asked Questions - Transport